JrdnRgrs/gpt-discord-bot/README.md

 7. Download Source Code from releases or clone this repo for dev build.
 8. Run `npm ci` to install NPM dependencies.
 9. Copy `.env.example` to `.env` and add all previously mentioned required keys into `.env`.
 Add 1 or more personalities.
 Change other options to your liking.
 10. Run node `deploy-commands.js` to deploy the bot's slash commands to discord.
+See [below](#deploying-commands) for additional details.
 11. Finally, run `npm start` or `node index.js` to run the bot.
 12. **OPTIONAL** Run the bot in a container if you want to keep your bot active.
 See [below](#docker) for instructions.